simolus3/drift/docs/pages/docs/Dart API/tables.md

 When you want to use your own type hierarchy, or have more control over the generated classes, you can also tell drift to your own class or type:

-{% include "blocks/snippet" snippets = snippets name="custom-type" %}
+{% include "blocks/snippet" snippets = snippets name = "custom-type" %}

 Drift verifies that the type is suitable for storing a row of that table.
 More details about this feature are [described here]({{ '../custom_row_classes.md' | pageUrl }}).